Siege of Ladysmith: Aftermath

 Sir George White had no doubts about the need to hold Ladysmith, describing it as "a place of primary importance" because of its railway junction, which would have enabled the Free State and Transvaal armies to unite.
 Churchill commented that Ladysmith was an essential component of the Boer campaign strategy because "they scarcely reckoned on a fortnight's resistance; nor in their wildest nightmares did they conceive a four months' siege terminating in the furious inroad of a relieving army".

 The British artist John Henry Frederick Bacon depicted The Relief of Ladysmith in a painting which shows people celebrating on 28 February 1900, as White shakes hands with Colonel Dundonald (representing Buller) at Pieter's Hill, just outside the town.
 Bacon's work became known as the Bovril War Picture after its photogravure was sponsored by the company, and offered free to anyone who collected a sufficient number of coupons from each jar of the product.

+The Royal Navy's landing of two 4.7 in guns from HMS Terrible and Powerful and four 12-pounder naval guns to help relieve the siege inspired the field gun competition at the Royal Tournament.
+The Naval Brigade had transported the improvised field guns using makeshift gun carriages over difficult terrain over the final leg of the journey, and the event it inspired became a popular item at the Royal Tournament until its end in 1999.